khoaphamanh/deep-learning-tutorial/README.md

 ## Prerequisites
 - Basic knowledge of Python programming
 - Linear algebra and statistics
+- Previously familiar with the frameworks numpy, pandas, sklearn, and matplotlib.
 - An endless passion for ML/DL

 ## Installation